eduardosdantunes/Eduardo.GlassLewis.Interview/README.md

 ## Requirements

 * If you want to perform debugging using microsoft visual studio you should follow these steps: [Install Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022)
+* If you want to perform debugging or executing commands using console you should follow these steps: [How to Install .NET 6](https://docs.microsoft.com/en-us/dotnet/core/install/) and download and install [.NET Download](https://dotnet.microsoft.com/en-us/download)
 * Get and install Docker following the documentation if needed in your environment: [Install Docker](https://docs.docker.com/get-docker/)
 * Get and install Docker Compose following the documentation if needed in your environment: [Install docker-compose](https://docs.docker.com/engine/install/)
 * The application will use ports 90 and 443 for the address 127.0.0.1 (localhost), so leave these ports free.